KumarSamarth-ofc/test-backend/ADMIN_PANEL_API_DOCUMENTATION.md

-# Admin Panel Integration Guide
+# Admin Panel API Documentation

-This comprehensive guide covers all available API endpoints for your Stoory Backend application that can be integrated into your admin panel.
+This comprehensive guide covers all available API endpoints for the Stoory Backend application that can be used by the admin panel.

 ## Table of Contents
 1. [Quick Start - Admin Setup](#quick-start---admin-setup)